AvelonVasaikar/Birthday-Wish-Whatsapp-bot/README.md

 # Birthday-Wish-Whatsapp-bot
 This project is based on Birthday greeting through WhatsApp.
-For this we used excel and python .
+For this I had used excel and python .
+The excel is used as a dummy or refrence data of friends birthday.
+Whereas the python contains the actual code.